Command Syntax Policy

 Quick Verification Commands

-hatch run specfact import from-code --help
+hatch run specfact code import --help

-hatch run specfact plan init --help
+hatch run specfact project snapshot --help

-hatch run specfact plan review --help
+hatch run specfact project devops-flow --help

-hatch run specfact plan add-feature --help
+hatch run specfact govern enforce --help